-The Harvard Yard Archaeology Project Experienced in Augmented Reality
+The Harvard Yard Archaeology Project Experienced in Augmented Reality (sold out)

 Hosted by Harvard Library

 In Fall 2016, Harvard students continued campus excavations, focusing on the location of Harvard’s 17th century campus, which included the Old College—the oldest university building in the country—as well as the Harvard Indian College, other structures, and land.
 Archaeological and historical records of early Harvard bring to life the experiences of this institutional community, teaching us not only that is there an untold story to be unearthed, but also that we may have some things in common with our antecessors.
 As such, archaeological data recovered from Harvard Yard provide a richer and more nuanced view of the 17th- through 19th-century lives of students and faculty living and working in Harvard Yard.